daveebbelaar/langchain-experiments/README.md

     )
 ```

-3. Make sure to call this function before processing any requests from Slack to ensure that they are legitimate:
+3. **Add the decorators**: Make sure to call this function before processing any requests from Slack to ensure that they are legitimate:

 ```python
 @flask_app.route("/slack/events", methods=["POST"])